 The programmatic needs of the project drive the PCA.
 These may include functional requirements, space characteristics, room lists, square-footage needs, building-efficiency data, adjacency requirements and occupancy projections.

 - The PCA will include a review of non-programmatic costs.
 These costs may include impact from applicable building codes, safety, accessibility, security and fire protection.

 - Energy planning and conservation goals; sustainability measures.
 These include items such as recycling and water conservation, environmental impacts on zoning, infrastructure capacity, capital renewal maintenance needs, hazardous-material remediation, site and landscape needs.

 - Impacts on traffic and parking.
 All projects will be examined to comply with the university’s master planning principles and infrastructure strategy.

 Developing the PCA requires investigating the existing facility.
 This includes review of the capital renewal maintenance list as well as minor demolition for inspections.

 The PCA also includes identification of work coordination opportunities that may benefit the university long term.
-The office of the executive vice president for Administrative Services will be consulted to provide guidance.
+The office of the Executive Vice President for Administration will be consulted to provide guidance.

 The PCA is expressed as an “order of magnitude” range and is based on anticipated costs at the time the project is planned.